katsisaac50/class04-final-project/README.md

 ![mockupSearchResult](https://github.com/dpfernandes/class04-final-project/blob/master/mockupSearchResult.png)

-      > Detail View for the Album with the info about the about Album, list of the titles with Player for each on of them;
+      > Detail View for the Album with the info it's info, list of the titles with Player for each one of them;

 ![mockupDetailView](https://github.com/dpfernandes/class04-final-project/blob/master/mockupDetailView.png)

       > A Sort Search results based on Alphabetic order by Artist or by song Title and by Chronologic order.
 This component should show up in every list result view.

 ###### Build a Database Diagram based on the JSON file.
 Use the example below: